maekitalo/cxxtools/doc/argument-parsing-howto.markdown

         std::cout << "argv[" << a << "]=" << argv[a] << std::endl;
     }

-Now you need to pass excactly this _--verbose_ as a separate parameter to enable verbosity.
+Now you need to pass exactly this _--verbose_ as a separate parameter to enable verbosity.

 ### other types